Mon 04 Dec 2006 |

 How are open source projects managed or governed?
 Now this is an interesting question, however the answer is simple: They are all governed in different ways.
 Some are purely developer driven with non-developers having no say at all in the project.
 Others may even go the other way to a certain extent.

 What is an open source community?
 In the context of Joomla, we have an largely online or virtual community.
 A definition of a virtual community can be found here.
-Our community is largely found here: http://forum.joomla.org and on the other official sites, like http://extensions.joomla.org.
+Our community is largely found here: https://forum.joomla.org and on the other official sites, like http://extensions.joomla.org.
 You may correctly note though, that this is not the only place you can find Joomla Community Members, however it IS the single biggest place that you will.
 It's been stated that anyone who uses Joomla is a part of the community, and that may well be your view as well.

 What is the Joomla Community, primarily for?
 Primarily, the infrastructure the community uses to interact with, was setup as a place to find support for using Joomla.
 It also has many other lesser important uses, such as a place for Joomla Workgroups to work in.
 Note though, the Joomla CODE could still exist without the community (others forms of infrastructure could be used to facilitate the coordination and participation in the development of the code.)